Johnny Juzang: Utah Jazz (2022–2025)

 Juzang went undrafted in the 2022 NBA draft.
 He played for the Utah Jazz in the 2022 NBA Summer League, although his debut was delayed after he suffered a concussion in a car crash days after he arrived in Utah.
 After the summer league, he signed a two-way contract with the Jazz.
 During the season, he missed over a month with a serious wrist sprain.
 He made his NBA debut on February 28, 2023 in a 102–94 loss to the San Antonio Spurs, scoring three points.

 On July 19, 2023, Juzang signed another two-way contract with the Jazz.
 In a March 15, 2024 game against the Atlanta Hawks, Juzang scored a then-career-high 19 points on 7-for-11 shooting in 25 minutes off of the bench.
 Juzang scored a new career high of 27 points against the Golden State Warriors in a regular season game on April 7, 2024.
 On August 13, he signed a four-year contract with the Jazz.
 On June 30, 2025, Juzang was waived by the Jazz.

-Minnesota Timberwolves / Iowa Wolves (2025–present)
+Minnesota Timberwolves (2025–2026)

 On August 1, 2025, Juzang signed a one-year, non-guaranteed contract with the Minnesota Timberwolves.
 On October 18, the Timberwolves converted him to a two-way contract.
+He was waived on February 18, 2026, after appearing in 21 games and averaging 2.0 points and 0.8 rebounds in 4.2 minutes for the Timberwolves.

+Zenit Saint Petersburg (2026)

+On February 28, 2026, Juzang signed with Zenit Saint Petersburg of the VTB United League.

+Fenerbahçe (2026–present)

+On July 27, 2026, Juzang signed one-year deal with Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL).